Updated November 3, 2022

-- Backyard Burning season is closed (burning of garden and yard debris): Backyard Burning is permitted in Sooke, November 1-April 30, provided the Venting Index for SRN VAN ISLD is GOOD (7:00 AM or 4:00 PM reading) within all areas of Sooke, both inside and outside of the Sewer Specified Area (SSA).
-Must be completely extinguished at sunset.
+- Backyard Burning season is OPEN (burning of garden and yard debris) from November 1 – April 30.
+Check the Venting Index for SRN VAN ISLD as it must be GOOD on either the 7:00 AM or 4:00 PM reading.
+This includes all properties in Sooke – both inside and outside of the Sewer Specified Area (SSA).
+Fires must be completely extinguished at sunset.
+Review the Frequently Asked Questions below for further information around pile sizes, distancing requirements and safe practices.

 - Backyard Burning Rack Card >>